The Gold-bearded Man: Synopsis

 A dying king asked of his queen that she would never remarry, but rather devote the rest of her life to caring for their only son.
 She promised to do as he requested, but no sooner was her husband dead than she remarried and had her new husband made king instead of her son.
 The stepfather was a wicked man and treated his stepson very cruelly.

 By the castle, there was a brook that was of milk rather than water, which had plenty for everyone, but the new king forbade anyone to take the milk.
-The guards noticed a gold-bearded man taking buckets of milk in the morning and then strangely vanishing.
+The guards noticed a gold-bearded wild man taking buckets of milk in the morning and then strangely vanishing.
 The king came to see.
 He wondered if he could ever capture such a man, and many attempts failed.
 One day, an old soldier told him to leave bread, bacon, and drugged wine for the man; he would eat, drink, and fall asleep.
 Then they could catch him.
-The plan succeeded, and the king put the man in a cage.
+The plan succeeded and the king put the man in a cage.
 After a month had passed, the king had to go to war.
-He told his stepson to feed the man but not free him, or his fate would be terrible.
+He told his stepson to feed the man but not free him or his fate would be terrible.

 The prince accidentally shot an arrow into the cage, and the gold-bearded man refused to give it back unless he freed him.
 After much pleading, the prince was convinced.
 The gold-bearded man promised to repay him a thousand-fold and vanished.
 The prince decided that running away could not be more dangerous than staying and left.
 As he went along, he met a wood dove.
 He was on the verge of shooting it when it implored him not to because its two children would starve.
 He spared it, and the dove said that because of his act of mercy it would find a way to repay him.
 The prince continued on, eventually meeting with a duck and then later a stork.
 Both times the same thing happened as had with the wood dove.